 Interested?
 Let’s see how a 9/80 schedule works.

 What is a 9/80 work schedule?

-A 9/80 schedule is based on a simple premise.
+A 9/80 alternative work schedule is based on a simple premise.

-For the first week, employees work four nine-hour days, Monday through Thursday.
-On Friday they work for 8 hours.
+For the first week, employees work longer workdays with four nine-hour days, Monday through Thursday.
+On Friday they work an eight-hour day.

 Four 9-hour days add up to 36 hours, so the first four Friday hours complete a 40-hour week.

 That means the last four Friday hours start the clock for the following week.
-Working four more nine-hour days adds up to 40 hours—which means employees can take the second Friday off.
+Working four more nine-hour days in the compressed workweek adds up to 40 hours—which means employees can take the second Friday off.
 Then the cycle starts again the following Monday.

 As a result, you get two 40-hour workweeks from your employees: